IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - "targetId" - the id of the collection, dataset, or datafile.
 Persistent ids and collection aliases are not supported.
 (Optional)
 - "subject" - the email subject line
 - "body" - the email body to send
-- "fromEmail" - the email to list in the from field.
+- "fromEmail" - the email to list in the reply-to field.
+(Dataverse always sends mail from the system email, but does it "on behalf of" and with a reply-to for the specified user.)

 A curl example using an ``ID``